Oatmeal with Cranberry Orange Hazelnut Compote Recipe

 • 2 cups (7 1/2 ounces) fresh cranberries

-• 1 scant cup orange puree (see note)
+• 1 scant cup orange purée (see note)

 • 1/2 cup hazelnuts, toasted and roughly chopped

-• 1/2 cup old fashioned oats, cooked (see note)
+• 1 serving cooked oatmeal (see note)

 • 1 tablespoon milk